hanchon-live/evmosprotojs/README.md

-# EvmosJS
+# EvmosProtoJs

-A javascript library to interact with the evmos blockchain.
+A javascript library to interact with the evmos blockchain using http2/protobuf.

 ## Requirements